Skip to main content

 • Visiting Research Fellow (9136 VU and VUMC)

-Appointments and Reappointments
+Appointment and Reappointments

 The hiring faculty member/department is responsible for recruiting postdocs.
 Postdoc recruiting and hiring is not managed by human resources.
 All open postdoc positions must be posted on the Office of Postdoctoral Affairs (OPA) website for a minimum of five days before a candidate is selected by following the directions on this page.

-All schools and colleges have designated a school point ocontact (SPOC) responsible for working with faculty and staff on postdoc appointments.
+All schools and colleges have designated a school point of contact (SPOC) responsible for working with faculty and staff on postdoc appointments.
 The SPOCs work with the department and serve as the liaison to the Office of Postdoctoral Affairs (OPA) throughout the appointment process.
 All postdoc appointments must be processed through the OPA.
 The SPOC for each school is listed on this page.

 Before beginning the process of hiring a postdoc faculty should contact the staff administrator in their department that handles postdoc appointments and reappointments.
 Faculty and staff can also review the Postdoc Faculty & Staff Administrators Webpage which includes the following important information and documents:

 Yes, staff who are responsible for processing postdoc appointments are required to attend a training session with the OPA.
 This training includes process and policy overview, as well as how to correctly complete each of the required web-based forms.
 In addition, refresher training sessions are available on request.
-Contact OPA to schedule an appointment for training.

 Several factors impact how long it can take the first time a postdoc is appointed at Vanderbilt.
-For example, if the postdoc has not successfully completed all the requirements for a doctorate degree (i.e., defended and turned in their thesis) or if the postdoc’s degree has not been conferred (see Appointments and Reappointments FAQ #13: Why do we have to verify degrees and what is the process?).
-Other factors that impact the process are how long it takes for a department to complete and submit the required forms or if the appointee requires a visa or employment authorization (see Appointments and Reappointments FAQ #15: Who manages the visa and/or employment authorization process?).
+For example, if the postdoc has not successfully completed all the requirements for a doctorate degree (i.e., defended and turned in their thesis) or if the postdoc’s degree has not been conferred (see Appointments and Reappointments FAQ: Why do we have to verify degrees and what is the process?).
+Other factors that impact the process are how long it takes for a department to complete and submit the required forms or if the appointee requires a visa or employment authorization (see Appointments and Reappointments FAQ: Who manages the visa and/or employment authorization process?).

 If the appointee has completed all the requirements for a terminal degree from a USA institution, the process takes approximately 4-6 weeks.
 Appointees with a terminal degree from outside the USA can take a minimum of 8 weeks.